bdaiinstitute/spatialmath-python/README.md

 which provide convenience and type safety.
 These classes have methods and overloaded operators to support:

  * composition, using the `*` operator
+ * point transformation, using the `*` operator
  * exponent, using the `**` operator
  * normalization
  * inversion
- * exponential and logarithm
+ * connection to the Lie algebra via matrix exponential and logarithm operations
  * conversion of orientation to/from Euler angles, roll-pitch-yaw angles and angle-axis forms.
  * list operations such as append, insert and get

-These are layered over a set of base functions that perform many of the same operations but represent everything in terms of `numpy` arrays.
+These are layered over a set of base functions that perform many of the same operations but represent data explicitly in terms of `numpy` arrays.

 The class, method and functions names largely mirror those of the MATLAB toolboxes, and the semantics are quite similar.